matej-kotrba/effio/README.md

 ## Techstack
 #### About techstack
-- This techstack is inspired by [Theo's](https://www.youtube.com/@t3dotgg) T3 stack with replacement of Next with SvelteKit, main purpose of this techstack is to create typesafe serverless application using cloud based providers without need of own server
+- This techstack is inspired by [Theo's](https://www.youtube.com/@t3dotgg) T3 stack with replacement of Next with SvelteKit, main purpose of this techstack is to create typesafe serverless application using cloud based providers without need of self hosted (maintained) server

 > “The name is Sveltegen” - @ThePrimeagen